squid-cache/squid-cache.github.io/Features/Authentication.rst

 === Test Squid with auth ===

- * Internet Explorer, Mozilla, FireFox:
+ * Internet Explorer, Mozilla, Firefox:
    Test browsing through squid with a NTLM capable browser.
 If logged into the domain, a password prompt should NOT pop up.
    Confirm the traffic really is being authorized by tailing access.log.
    The domain\username should be present.